makomisumarketing/coverbet-app/support.md

+---
+title: Support
+permalink: /support/
+---

-Coverbet Support
+# Support — CoverBet

 If you have questions, feedback, or issues with the app, please contact:

-makomisumarketing@gmail.com
+**Email:** makomisumarketing@gmail.com

+---

+## Response Time

-We read all messages and will respond when possible.
+We review all messages and aim to respond as soon as possible.

+---

+## Feedback

-You can also leave feedback in the App Store review section.
+You can also leave feedback through the App Store review section.
+Your input helps improve future updates.

+---

+## Scope

+This support page covers questions related to the CoverBet app, including:

+- App functionality
+- Bug reports
+- General usage questions

+---

+## Note

+CoverBet is a calculation tool.
+It does not provide betting advice or guarantees of outcomes.